Overview of Los Angeles

 Living in Los Angeles

 Los Angeles is an international center of business, trade, education, science, and-of course-entertainment.
-Hollywood makes L.A. the "Creative Capital of the World."
-According to the University of Southern California, more creative artists are concentrated in L.A. than anywhere else, at any time in history.
+Hollywood makes L.A. the "Creative Capital of the World" and some reports have said that more creative artists are concentrated in Los Angeles than anywhere else.
 That means jobs in motion pictures, television, video games, music, and more.
-Other major industries in L.A. include international trade, aerospace, technology, fashion, and tourism.
-It's also a center of manufacturing.
+Other major industries in Los Angeles include international trade, aerospace, technol